slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On price

+> *"Price is what you pay, value is what you get."
+-- Warren Buffett*

 Price is a filter.
 Set it to choose the customers you prefer to work with.
 If they can’t pay, walk away.

 > *"Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource."